FredHutch/FHBig/_posts/2018-04-24-Blog-Post-Front-Matter-Fromat.md

 author: Chao-Jen Wong
 ---

-The protocol of the YAML front matter for FHBig blog post includes five paired-variables: layout, title, data, tags, and author.
+The YAML front matter for FHBig blog post requires three paired-variables: title, tags, and author.
 Below is an example:
 ```
 ---
 title: Your Post Title